There’s a big problem with your homemade laundry soap, and you’re not going to like it. Read this before doing your next load of laundry!

 What we need, of course, is a detergent.

-And since we can’t make a detergent without a degree in chemistry and a fully-equipped lab, we have to buy one.
+And since we can’t make a detergent without an advanced degree in chemistry and a fully-equipped lab, we have to buy one.

 I know what you’re thinking…